Terron Chavis awaits hearing to prove his innocence

 Postconviction

 In 2011, Terron applied to have some of the evidence DNA tested using new, more sensitive methods than were available at the time of the initial investigation.
-A judge ordered that DNA testing be performed on the bed sheet, pillow cases, and victim’s rape kit.
+A judge ordered that DNA testing be performed on the bed sheet, pillowcases, and victim’s rape kit.
 Testing on the bed sheet and pillow cases revealed a DNA mixture from which Terron was excluded.
 However, inexplicably, the rape kit was not tested.